Do you want to know how to sort a Tableau table? Sometimes the user may want to sort by a measure, sometimes by a dimension.

-I am going to make use of parameters and calculated fields to enable the user whether they want to sort this table by Profit, Profit Ratio or Sales.
+Making use of parameters and calculated fields, the user can choose whether they want to sort this table by Profit, Profit Ratio or Sales.
 They will be able to sort Ascending or Descending.

 Create the parameters and calculated field for sorting

 The first step is to create a parameter called SortBy.
 This contains the names of these fields for the user to select.

 Next step is to create another parameter, SortOrder, which allows the user to choose whether to sort Ascending or Descending.
 You’ll notice the value returned by the parameter is either 1 or -1.
 This is needed within the sorting calculation.

 Now we have created the parameters the next step is to create a calculated field using those parameter values.

 This calculated field is the sorting calculation.

 The SortOrder parameter returns either a 1 or -1.

 However, as the parameter type is a String the values returned are strings.

 Therefore, use the INT function to convert the 1 or -1 to a number.